 Canon’s APS-C sensor lenses.
 EF-S lenses are usually smaller and less expensive than EF lenses.
 EF-S lenses cannot be used on a full-frame body; the rear of the lens sometimes protrudes into the camera body and can cause damage to the interior!

-The EF-mount is used on lenses and cameras with full-frame sensors.
-EF lenses are larger and more expensive than EF-S because it takes more glass to create the larger full-frame circle.
-EF and EF-S lenses are interchangeable if you have an APS-C camera like the EOS Rebel T7i, no adapter needed.
-Full frame lenses like EF lenses can be used with any EOS DSLR camera, but when an EF lens is used on an APS-C type EOS, it will give an angle view equivalent to a lens with a focal length 1.6x longer on a full-frame camera.
+The EF mount is used on lenses and cameras with full-frame sensors.
+EF lenses are larger and more expensive than EF-S because it takes more glass to create a larger full-frame circle.
+EF and EF-S lenses are interchangeable if you have an APS-C camera like the EOS Rebel T7i, no adapter is needed.
+Full-frame lenses like EF lenses can be used with any EOS DSLR camera, but when an EF lens is used on an APS-C type EOS, it will give an angle view equivalent to a lens with a focal length 1.6x longer on a full-frame camera.
 For example, a 300mm lens used on a cropped sensor camera gives an angle of view equivalent to a 480mm lens on a full-frame camera, meaning that your subject appears larger in the frame.

-Canon’s first generation of mirrorless lenses and cameras, released in 2012.
+Canon‘s first generation of mirrorless lenses and cameras was released in 2012.
 This is currently the smallest lens selection Canon has.
 M-mount bodies require the Canon EF/EF-S to EF-M adapter to use the wider Canon lens collection.

 Canon’s new full-frame lens lineup.
 Most of the lenses are middle to extremely high priced and heavy, even for full-frame.
 If you want to use EF/EF-S lenses with Canon EOS R or Canon EOS RP, Canon offers a choice of three adapters with drop-in filters.